 What is primary ciliary dyskinesia (PCD)?

-Primary ciliary dyskinesia (PCD) is a rare, genetic disorder in which the airways of the lungs (bronchi) become infected and filled with pus, due to abnormalities of the cilia (microscopic hairs that sweep secretions out of the respiratory tract).
+Primary ciliary dyskinesia (PCD) is a rare, genetic disorder in which the airways of the lungs (bronchi) become infected and filled with pus due to abnormalities of the cilia (microscopic hairs that sweep secretions out of the respiratory tract).

 If left untreated, the repeated infections caused by PCD can lead to lung damage.
+PCD can be treated by our respiratory medicine specialists at Royal Brompton Hospital and Wimpole Street Consulting Rooms and Diagnostic Centre.

 Primary Ciliary Dyskinesia (PCD) symptoms